-You will be able to print your folio of achievement for 2022 by logging in to the student portal in mid-January 2023.
+You will be able to print your folio of achievement for 2024 by logging in to the student portal in late January 2025.
 It is important to remember to keep a copy of your login and student password details.
-The School Curriculum and Standards Authority Exhibitions and Awards ceremony will be held in February 2023.
+The School Curriculum and Standards Authority Exhibitions and Awards ceremony will be held in February 2025.